Luigi Bruins: 2006–2007: Eredivisie

-Feyenoord (2007–2011)
+2007–2011: Feyenoord

-Left winger (2007–2008)

 Bruins transfer to Feyenoord was overshadowed by the arrival of experienced players like Roy Makaay from Bayern Munich, Giovanni van Bronckhorst from Barcelona and Kevin Hofland from VfL Wolfsburg.
 Due to the heavy competition within the team, it was expected the talented Bruins would mainly play a role as substitute.
 However, after the departure of Royston Drenthe to Real Madrid, Feyenoord coach Bert van Marwijk promoted Bruins to a first team regular, filling in the left winger position.
 Bruins played 27 Eredivisie matches in his first Feyenoord season, scoring six goals.

-Struggle (2008–2011)

 After various minor injuries, Bruins slowly started to lose his first team regular status in the season 2008–09.
 Due to lack of playing time, player agent Sietje Mouch stated it was better for Bruins to temporary leave Feyenoord on loan in the winter transfer window of January 2010.

-Red Bull Salzburg (2011)
+2011–2014: Salzburg, Excelsior and Nice

-In October 2011, he signed a contract with Red Bull Salzburg until the end of the 2011–12 season.
+In October 2011, Bruins signed a contract with Red Bull Salzburg until the end of the 2011–12 season.
 His contract was cancelled after only three games and he left Salzburg at the end of 2011.

-Return to Excelsior (2012)

 Luigi Bruins went on trial at Rangers F.C. and was linked with VVV-Venlo.
 On 9 March 2012, Bruins signed with his former team Excelsior until the end of the season.

-Nice (2013–2014)

-He signed a contract with OGC Nice on 15 January 2013.
+Bruins signed a contract with OGC Nice on 15 January 2013.
 In one and a half years' time, he played 22 matches for the French side, in which he scored once.
 After his contract had not been extended, he left the club as a free agent in June 2014.

-Second return to Excelsior (2014–2021)
+2014–2024: Excelsior and Smitshoek

 On 13 September 2014, it was announced that Bruins had returned to Excelsior for the third time.
 He signed a deal until the end of the season.

-Amateur level

-In July 2021, he joined fifth-tier Hoofdklasse club VV Smitshoek for a three-year term.
+In July 2021, Bruins joined fifth-tier Hoofdklasse club VV Smitshoek for a three-year term.
+After these three years, he retired from playing football.